If you would like a complete CV please drop me an email

 I give workshops, sometimes paid and

-sometimes not, about energy saving for community groups.
-The workshops
+sometimes not, for community groups.
+These usually cover topics

 I spend a